dimagi/commcare-hq/corehq/apps/userreports/reports/README.md

 The front end is built on the KnockoutJS framework.

-You can find an overview of how the KnockoutJS ViewModel is populated at corehq/apps/userreports/reports/builder/README.md
+You can find an overview of how the KnockoutJS ViewModel is populated at [corehq/apps/userreports/reports/builder/README.md](./builder/README.md).

-The ViewModel itself is corehq/apps/userreports/static/userreports/js/builder_view_models.js
+The ViewModel itself is [corehq/apps/userreports/static/userreports/js/builder_view_models.js](../static/userreports/js/builder_view_models.js).

 When the user opens Report Builder, and chooses whether their data comes from cases or forms, Django will create a temporary data source for the Report Builder preview.
 The data source includes columns for as many indicators as possible (with a maximum of 300 columns).
 The same data source is used for "list" reports and "summary" reports.
 It will be populated with up to 100 rows.

-Every change the user makes in the interface will fetch an updated preview by running the current state of the report configuration against the data source, and redering the result as the final report would be rendered.
+Every change the user makes in the interface will fetch an updated preview by running the current state of the report configuration against the data source, and rendering the result as the final report would be rendered.